News and enthusiasms

 I have discovered the website of Tinderbox author Megan Dunn, and at the moment am particularly loving her essay on the Submerging Artist.
 "Your art is of its time, but it’s also of your time.
 We will all submerge" - oh, dark consolation!

 The Bedmaking Competition was launched alongside the novella Swim by Avi Duckor-Jones at Unity Books, Wellington, 13 September, and TimeOut books, Mt Eden, Auckland, 15 September.
+The launch speeches can be read here.

 I am currently enthusing about the poetry of Sam Duckor-Jones, whose poem "Sensitive Boys" is in a very wonderful free poetry pamphlet the excellent Victoria University Press celebrated Poetry Day with!